tiagojsag/playbook/guidelines/slack-guidelines.md

 -   `#<Project name>-channel`: Debriefing from client meetings, broadcasting outcomes from meetings, discussions on the wide scope of the project live here.

--   `#<Project name>-dev`: The different team members should ask for information to other members in this channel, the day to day teamwork happens here.
+-   `#<Project name>-dev`: The different team members should ask for information to other members in this channel during the development of the channel.

 -   `#<Project name>-<fa>`: Large projects with several people from the same functional area might have a subchannel to carry out discussions.
 The #project-name-channel must be updated with updates and decisions.